h-dapsauski/Repetitive_Elements_Pipeline/README.md

 ## Pipeline steps
 ### Downloading the genomes
-The pipeline begins by downloading the genomes from RefSeq if they have not already been downloaded.
+The pipeline begins by downloading the genomes from RefSeq using the `datasets download` command if they have not already been downloaded.
 The 4 genomes we use by default are:
 * Spiroplasma gladiatoris (https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_004379335.1/)
 * Cruoricaptor ignavus (https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_014961145.1/)